 February 12th…“HOW DID YOU GET VARIOUS MEATS FOR YOUR MEALS WHEN YOU LIVED ON THE FARM?”

 I vividly recall, that day, how Dad put a halter over the head of the cow selected for butchering and led her out of the NE corner door of our big red barn.
-About 10 yards from the barn, Dad and the cow stopped while Axel pulled his 22 caliber rifle from the front seat of his truck.
+About 20 yards from the barn, Dad and the cow stopped near the butcher’s truck while Axel pulled his 22 caliber rifle from the front seat of his truck.
 Axel then inserted a bullet into the chamber of the rifle and “closed the action”; he was now ready to do what had to be done.
-Dad, wanting to honor Mr. Challgren’s wishes (regarding children being nearby during butchering), bade me to “go in to the house”.
+Dad, wanting to honor Mr. Challgren’s wishes (regarding children being nearby during butchering), bade me to “go in to the house, Elliott”.
 Reluctantly, I obeyed, but there was a wrestling inside of me because I had really wanted to stay and see what butchering was all about.

 Having spent my first thirteen years of life on that farm, I came away with a deep respect for life, in general, and a gratefulness for God’s provision for us there on the farm.
 We all knew the monetary price in feeding, raising, cleaning, nurturing and enjoying the life of all of our animals.
 And, yes, we then had a solemn understanding of the “life” price of needing to take an animal’s life when it came to our family’s need for food.
 As Ecclesiastes 3:2 says…..”There’s a time to be born, and a time to die”.
 Thank you, Lord, for the farm life lessons learned by this Norwegian Farmer’s Son.